Do You Know the World’s Oldest Swimming Pool?

 Fun facts about the Great Bath

-• The swimming pool measures 38.9 feet (12 meters) by 23 feet (7 meters) and goes as deep as 7.9 feet (2.4 meters).
+• The ancient swimming pool measures 38.9 feet (12 meters) by 23 feet (7 meters) and is as deep as 7.9 feet (2.4 meters) in certain sections.
 We don’t expect to hear stories about people diving or swimming through it, but they could have.

-• The swimming pool is made with bricks and a coat of bitumen.
+• Surprisingly, the world’s oldest swimming pool is made with bricks and a coat of bitumen.
 We still use these materials to build our houses and roads, so this pool was built to last.

-• Historians believe the Great Bath had been used for religious functions such as purification.
-The Great Bath actually has significant, religious importance to the people who made it.
+• Historians believe the ancient swimming pool had been used for religious functions such as purification.
+The Great Bath actually has significant religious importance to the people who made it.

 Purification and Renewal

-As mentioned, the prevailing theory is that this bath was used for purification.
+As mentioned, the prevailing theory is that this pool was used for purification.
 While it’s fun to think that they could swim laps around this pool, it’s unlikely.

-For thousands of years, people have used big personal bodies of water as places to swim through.
+This ancient swimming pool testifies to the fact that for thousands of years, people have used large bodies of water as places to swim.
 It’s clearly meant to be if we still do it.